Swipe Out Hunger at [your university]

 V. How does hunger affect our community?

-Hungry people are: [choose a few stats from the list below]
+Students with food and housing insecurities are: [choose a few stats from the list below]

 Our plan to collect extra swipes has two elements.